wiggywombathead/proteus/documentation/notes.md

 In order to organise our memory, we need to know how much is available to us.
 This can be done using atags ([reference](http://www.simtec.co.uk/products/SWLINUX/files/booting_article.html#appendix_tag_reference)).

+We match the layout of the atags by defining some types (none, core, mem, ..., cmdline).
+Then we iterate over the atag list until we reach the `MEM` tag, in `get_mem_size()`.

+## Paging
+Number of pages is total memory (from atags) divided by page size, which is 4kB.
+Pages need metadata: the virtual address they map to, flags for if it is allocated, if it is a kernel page, and reserved for when we enable virtual memory.

+To hold all of the metadata, we use a large portion of memory just after the kernel image for an array of pages/metadata.
+This address (just after the kernel img) is found using the `__end` symbol, as declared in the linker script.
+We also create a linked list of pages to keep track of which are free.

+### Allocating pages
+To allocate a page, just find one which hasn't been allocated yet and return a pointer to its memory.
+The memory of the page itself can be found by multiplying the index in the page array by 4096.

+To free a page, we get the index to free by dividing its address by 4096.

+## Allocating memory on the heap
+We can take memory directly after the page metadata and reserve it for the heap.
+This amount to reserve is arbitrary: 1MB is large enough to be sufficient for all dynamic memory needs, and small enough to not use a significant portion of memory that user code may want.

+### Implementing `kmalloc()`
+Associate each allocation with a header, which will all form a linked list.
+It includes the allocation size, and whether it is currently in use.
+To allocate, we must find an allocaion that is at least the number of requested bytes and not currently in use.
+If the allocation being inspected is large relative to the request, we can split it up (i.e. if allocation is >= 2 times the header - avoids having too many allocations that are half header, half data).

+### Implementing `kfree()`
+Need to mark free'd segments as unallocated, and merge adjacent free segments into one big one (avoid internal fragmentation).
+We do this with a while loop, incrementally increasing the `segment_size` of the free'd segment, effectively mergin free segments to the right.

+### Initialising the heap
+We must reserve the pages we are going to use, put a header stating there is a 1MB unused allocation here, and assign the `heap_segment_list_head` to this header.
+Finally, this must actually be initialised by calling `mem_init()` in `kernel_main()`.

+## Printing to a real screen
+### Framebuffers
+Framebuffer - a piece of memory that is shared between CPU and GPU.
+CPU writes RGB pixels to the framebuffer, and GPU renders it to the output device (whichever one is connected).

+Depth of a framebuffer - number of bits in every pixel e.g. 1 byte for each red, green, and blue value (0-255) means depth of 24.

+Pitch of a frambuffer - number of bytes in each row on the screen.

+We can calculate pixels per row = pitch / (depth / 8).
+Pixel located at (x,y) = pitch * y + (depth / 8) * x.

+To draw anything to the screen, we need a framebuffer, which we request from the GPU.
+We do this using the mailbox peripheral.

+### The mailbox peripheral
+The mailbox is a peripheral that facilitates communication between the CPU and the GPU.
+It starts at offset 0xB880.

+The read register is at offset 0x00 from the mailbox base, and allows for reading messages from the GPU.
+The lower 4 bits specify the channel the message is from, and the upper 28 bits are data.

+The status register is located at offset 0x18.
+Bit 30 signifies whether the read register is empty, while bit 31 signifies whether the write register is full.

+The write register is at offset 0x20.

+A channel is a number specifying to you and the GPU what the information being sent through the GPU means.
+For these purposes we will only need channel 1, the Frambuffer channel, and channel 8, the property channel.

+#### Reading from the mailbox
+To read from the mailbox:
+- read the status register to ensure the read register is not empty
+- read the contents of the read register
+- check the channel of the read message: either do something with the information, or discard
+- if the channel is correct, read the data

+#### Writing to the mailbox
+- in a loop, check status register to ensure write register is not full
+- write the data to the write register

+### The property channel
+The property channel, mailbox channel 8, is how to ask the GPU for a framebuffer.
+It provides a means to get and set data about various hardware devices, one of which is the framebuffer.

+#### Property channel messages
+A message must be 16-byte aligned buffer of 4-byte words.
+The respinse overwrites the original message.

+A message begins with a 4 byte size of the message, plus 4 bytes for the size itself.
+This is followed by a 4 byte request/respnse code.
+When sending a message, this must be 0.
+When receiving, it will be either 0x80000000 (indicating success) or 0x80000001 (indicating error).

+Following the request/response code comes a list of tags - commands and buffers for their (the commands') responses.
+The very last tag must be an end tag, which is 4 bytes of 0.
+Finally, the entire message must be padded to ensure 16 byte alignment.

+#### Message tags
+A tag is a command to get or set data about the hardware.
+Each starts with a 4 byte tag id, which identifies the command to be run.
+In general, tags are of the form 0x000XYZZZ, where X specifies the hardware device to access, Y the type of command (0 - get, 4 - test, 8 - set), and ZZZ is the specific command.
+A tag also stores the size of its value buffer in bytes, i.e. the maximum of the size of the parameters the command takes, and the size of the results.
+The tag also has its own request/response code.
+Sending => 0, while receiving => value is 0x80000000 + the length of the result.
+After this is the value buffer, where the parameters and results are stored.

+#### Getting a framebuffer
+First we must set the screen size, virtual screen size, and depth.
+The tag ids for these commands are 0x00048003, 0x00048004, and 0x00048005 respectively.